 Practical Training

 A sound practical training is an essential part of the medical studies in Düsseldorf.
-Practical training begins in the first semester, and the proportion of practical training increases steadily over the course of the program.
+The clinical training course and the Practitioner Internships 1 - 3 prepare students for their first patient contacts at an early stage.
 With the start of the practice modules in the third year of study, clinical practice already accounts for a quarter of the teaching time.
+As part of the intermediate medical examination at the end of the 3rd year of study, the practical skills learned previously are tested.
 In the fourth and fifth years of study, we even increase the practical portion to about half of the teaching time.
 In the practice modules, teaching takes place on the wards and in the outpatient departments as training directly with patients.

 The practice module and their teaching/learning formats